BjRo/bjro.github.io/_posts/2018-11-4-choosing-the-right-technology.md

 * How easy is it to get changes in when necessary?
 * As a gut feeling how big is the part that we need to build on top and what was our gut feeling whether we could pull this of?

 I wrote the prototypes for `Ruby`, `Scala` and `Javascript`.
 During the third week of the prototyping phase [Alexis Mas](https://www.xing.com/profile/Alexis_Mas/cv) joined the project, coming over from a different part of the company.
-He build the `Elixir` prototype.
+He built the `Elixir` prototype.
 And finally I wasn't alone in this anymore.

 We had planned to use only 1 month for the evaluation.
 In the end it took us 1,5 months.
 The net result of the prototyping phase can be seen in the following two pictures.
 The symbols you see in the checklist follow the following scheme: